Decaffeinated-Studios/Beanulator/index.md

 ## Modding
 Beanulator is a project extremely reliant on the community, we want it to be expanded by the community too!
 Here's some tips on how you can add your ideas as extensions to the game.

+### Where to Find and Distribute Mods
+Endorsed mods can be found on the [mods branch](https://github.com/Decaffeinated-Studios/Beanulator/tree/mods) of our public tracker.
+A description will be included in a README for each.
+Have a mod you want endorsed?
+Make a pull request to add it!
+More often than not, we'll be happy to do so.

 ### Installing a Mod
 First of all, installing a mod is fairly easy.
 In Nuclear's words, it's easier than installing a Minecraft mod.
 All you need to do is take the AssetBundle(s) and the corresponding manifest(s) provided by the modder and put it in the persistent storage.
 See the table below for where persistent storage is located on your platform.